 The United States Department of Homeland Security (DHS) Domestic Nuclear Detection Office (DNDO) has established the Nuclear Forensics Minority Serving Institution Collaboration Award Program (NF/MSI) to strengthen the engineering and science programs at Minority Serving Institutions (MSI) (1) located throughout the United States (U.S.) and to enhance the partnerships between these institutions and other U.S. universities with established academic programs in scientific disciplines relevant to nuclear forensics.
 The objective is to increase the participation of MSIs in the National Nuclear Forensics Expertise Development Program (NNFEDP), of which this initiative is a part, and accelerate the involvement of minorities in the U.S. Government nuclear forensics mission.

 (1) Minority Serving Institutions include the following: Alaska Native, Asian American and Native American, Pacific Islander, Hawaiian Native, Hispanic, and Historically Black Colleges and Universities.

 LOGISTICAL SUPPORT PROVIDED TO:

-SCUREF, through its subcontract with the Medical University of South Carolina (MUSC), provides logistical support to federal advisory committees.
+SCUREF, through its subcontract with the University of South Carolina Aiken (USCA), provides logistical support to federal advisory committees.
 These committees, which are authorized under the Federal Advisory Committee Act, are supported by the US Department of Energy.
-MUSC's Office of Special Programs, provides assistance with meeting locations, transportation, lodging, agenda preparation and dissemination, meeting minutes, and other bookkeeping activities.
+USCA’s Sponsored Research Office, provides assistance with meeting locations, transportation, lodging, agenda preparation and dissemination, meeting minutes, and other bookkeeping activities.